 4. Fitness Bands

 People who are serious about exercise and nutrition don't just track it at the gym.
 They want to keep track of what they're doing throughout the day, too.
 Now they can with these fashionable fitness wristbands designed to be worn at all times.
-The most well-known products are made by Nike, called Fuel (US$150), and Jawbone ($130), called UP.
-Both let the user track the number of steps they take each day, the calories they burn, food eaten, and, with the Jawbone model, sleep habits.
+The most well-known products are made by Nike, called Fuel (US$150), Jawbone ($130), called UP, and Fitbit, called Force ($130).
+Both let the user track the number of steps they take each day, the calories they burn, food eaten, and, with the Jawbone and Fitbit models, sleep habits.
 Both bands interact with apps and online reporting systems to allow the exerciser in your life to see trends and fine-tune their habits and workouts.

 5. iOS-Compatible Wi-Fi Scale